Help! My Cat Hates Her Carrier!

 All you want to do is make your cat comfortable in the very thing she needs for a safe ride in the car.

-The Dodo spoke with Dr. Vanessa Spano, a veterinarian at Behavior Vets in New York City, to find out how to get your cat to actually enjoy her carrier.
+The Dodo spoke with Dr. Vanessa Spano, a veterinarian at Behavior Vets in New York City, and Dr. Crista Coppola, a certified cat behaviorist for SeniorTailWaggers.com, to find out how to get your cat to actually enjoy being in her carrier.

 “Many times, it is because the only time they are placed in it [or] taken out of the house is to go to the vet's, which is not always a fun experience for them,” Dr. Spano told The Dodo.